WORK: LOGOS

 She loves old typewriters.

-Besides being the Chief Inspirational Officer of the publishing house Highlander Press, Deborah Kevin also has a personal brand as an author, editor and speaker.
-Debby has this “thing” with old typewriters, so the choice of logo-icon in this case was a rather easy one.
-As was the main font of the logo, “American Typewriter”.
-Mind you, according to my logo designing standards, I still wanted the typewriter icon to be ONE-BIT, which made for an interesting challenge in Adobe Illustrator.
+In addition to being the Chief Inspirational Officer of the publishing house Highlander Press, Deborah Kevin has a personal brand as an author, editor, and speaker.
+Debby has a “thing” for old typewriters, so the choice of a logo icon was an easy one—as was the main font, “American Typewriter.”
+That said, according to my logo design standards, I still wanted the typewriter icon to be one-bit, which posed an interesting challenge in Adobe Illustrator.

 We used the brain!